Markl1n1/trade-engine-pro/AUDIT_LOGS.md

-# 📋 Audit Logs Documentation
+# 📋 Trade Engine PRO - Audit Logs Documentation

 ## Overview
 The Audit Logs page provides comprehensive tracking and monitoring of all system activities, user actions, and changes to ensure transparency, security, and compliance.